 See full Inverter specification here

-SolarEdge inverters manufactured in the US are relatively new to Australia.
-This popular inverter manufacturer stormed into the Australian solar market along with the first Tesla Powerwall battery in early 2016.
+SolarEdge inverters (SE range) manufactured in the US are relatively new to Australia.
+This popular inverter stormed into the Australian solar market along with the first Tesla Powerwall battery in early 2016.
 Since the Powerwall was a unique 'high voltage' battery the StorEdge model was the only compatible (hybrid) inverter for single phase homes.
 Since the vast majority of Australian households are single phase the unique inverter was the obvious choice for most installations.

 The biggest advantage SolarEdge has over the competition is panel level monitoring through the use of ‘DC optimisers’.